-Frontiers features peer-reviewed articles that offer brief descriptions of preliminary findings from an ongoing or recently completed empirical study or quality improvement project that answers a question of importance regarding the organization, financing, and delivery of public health services; the structure, operation, and management of public health delivery systems; the application of quality improvement methods in public health settings; and/or the impact of these endeavors on population health.
+Frontiers in PHSSR features peer-reviewed articles that offer brief descriptions of preliminary findings from an ongoing or recently completed empirical study or quality improvement project that answers a question of importance regarding the organization, financing, and/or delivery of public health services; the structure, operation, and/or management of public health delivery systems; the application of quality improvement methods in public health settings; and/or the impact of these endeavors on population health.
 Findings must have the potential to guide future public health practice, health policy, and research.

-Each research article appearing in Frontiers is accompanied by an independently-developed editorial note that highlights the implications of the research for public health practice and/or health policy.
+Many research articles appearing in Frontiers in PHSSR are accompanied by an independently-developed commentary that highlights the implications of the research for public health practice and/or health policy.

-Frontiers will be produced on an approximately monthly basis.
+Frontiers in PHSSR will be produced on a bi-monthly basis.
 The journal’s goal is to maintain a rapid-cycle dissemination vehicle that publishes successful peer-reviewed articles within 8-10 weeks of submission.

 To enhance dissemination, the abstracts of Frontiers in PHSSR research articles will be published in the online version of the American Journal of Public Health (AJPH) and will be linked to the article's full text.
 The titles and authors of Frontiers in PHSSR articles will also be prominently featured in both the printed and online versions of AJPH’s Table of Contents under the title “Online Frontiers in PHSSR Abstracts.”
 With AJPH’s total of over 50,000 readers, peer-reviewed articles published through Frontiers in PHSSR will now be disseminated much more broadly, bringing increased visibility to the important work that we conduct in PHSSR.
 Selected articles in Frontiers in PHSSR will be enhanced with audio and/or video links including Research-to-Action (RE•ACT) Podcasts produced by the Public Health Practice–Based Research Networks Program.